ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/7-Profiling-App-using-Streamline.md

 This automatically starts the application and begins collecting the profiling data.

 Make sure the application is running correctly on your Android device.
-After a few seconds, you can stop the capture.
+After a few seconds, you can stop the capture process.

 Wait until Streamline completes processing the data.